KhronosGroup/Vulkan-ValidationLayers/docs/debug_printf.md

 * khronos_validation.printf_to_stdout = 'false' or 'true'

-By default, debug printf messages are sent to the debug callback, but this setting will instead send Debug Printf strings to stdout.
+By default, Debug Printf messages are sent to the debug callback, but this setting will instead send Debug Printf strings to stdout.
 This can also be enabled by setting the environment variable DEBUG_PRINTF_TO_STDOUT.

 ### Debug Printf Format String